bsquidwrd/LennyBot/README.md

 # LennyBot ( ͡° ͜ʖ ͡°)
 A stupid and simple bot to supply easy access to the face of Lenny.

+If you want to add Lenny to your server without running from source click [here.](https://discordapp.com/oauth2/authorize?client_id=193179442665750528&scope=bot&permissions=0x00002000)

 ## Requirements
 * Python (Preferably 3.5+)